 Attend a Study Course

-Here is the list of recommended study courses available throughout Australasia to help you prepare for your FRACP exam:
+- Without further ado, below is our list of recommended study courses available throughout Australasia to help you prepare for your FRACP exam:

 PhysEd was formed by two physician trainees, both of whom have passed the FRACP written examination in their first attempt.
 The prep course is a comprehensive 12-day program held at the Royal Melbourne Hospital around October each year and is scheduled to include approximately 70 hours of content (including a weekend MCQ course schedule).
 It is conducted by experienced consultants chosen for their teaching skills and intimate knowledge of the written exam.
 The course covers all examinable topics in the FRACP written exam including immunology, genetics, statistics, pharmacology, and obstetrics.
 The final day of the course will include two trial exams designed to simulate the experience of the real day.

 The course offers three types of registration: Full, Weekly or Daily registration.
 On a full registration, participants will get a set of course notes, MCQ questions to take home as well as a complete physician’s briefcase which will be needed for the clinical examination.
 A weekly registration allows attendance to all lectures for that week including course notes and MCQ questions.
 Daily registration allows attendance in all lectures for that day including course notes.
 Candidates can also choose to register for the trial exam.